c4ss1uslab/digitalgarden/src/site/notes/writings/a short philosophy on privilege - having, building, sharing.md

 - a grandparent's home with a huge mango tree
 - 4 alive, caring grandparents

+##### privileges coming from my socioeconomic class:

+x
+##### privileges coming from my race:

+y

 interestingly, we could notice many of these things are double-edged swords.

-i listed them under privileges because i feel they were *mostly* positive for my formation. but some of them (like access to electronics for example) have had deep effects on my attention span, neuronal/reward systems, to the degree that up to today i don't know how much of an impact this had on my brain formation, neurological pathways, and even some influence on a possible degree of neurodiversity.
+i listed them under privileges because i feel they were *mostly* positive for my formation. but some of them (like access to electronics for example) have had deep effects on my attention span, neuronal/reward systems, to the degree that up to today, i still don't know how much of an impact this had on my brain formation, neurological pathways, and even some influence on a possible degree of neurodiversity.

-like much of the youth today, i feel that these deep attunements and attachments with/to technological systems were very ingrained in me and a source of very challenging of my mental health in the process of "adulting".
+like much of the youth today, i feel that these deep attunements and attachments with/to technological systems were very ingrained in me and a source of many challenges with mental/emotional health in the process of "adulting".

-yet i'm also glad by it and i'd add an element to the list that helps shift it towards the "positive" side:
+yet i'm also glad i had access to it. i'd particularly add one element (the first in the list below) that also helped shift this experience (of growing up with electronics) towards the "positive" side.
 ##### privileges outside of my parents' control, about the time i grew up in:

 - access to an early internet which wasn't so monetized/predatory